Kulizon/OpenX-recruitment/README.md

 ### findMostExpensiveCart()

-Returns the value of the most expensive cart.
+Returns the value of the most expensive cart and its owner.

 ### findFurthestUsers()